What Makes Looped Transformers Perform Better Than Non-Recursive Ones: Abstract

 \section{Abstract}

-While looped transformers (termed as \emph{Looped-Attn}) often outperform standard transformers (termed as \emph{Single-Attn}) on complex reasoning tasks, the theoretical basis for this advantage remains underexplored.
+While looped transformers (termed as \looped) often outperform standard transformers~(termed as \single) on complex reasoning tasks, the mechanism for this advantage remains underexplored.
 In this paper, we explain this phenomenon through the lens of loss landscape geometry, inspired by empirical observations of their distinct dynamics at both sample and Hessian levels.
 To formalize this, we extend the River-Valley landscape model by distinguishing between U-shaped valleys (flat) and V-shaped valleys (steep).
-Based on empirical observations, we conjecture that the recursive architecture of \emph{Looped-Attn} induces a \textbf{\textit{landscape-level inductive bias}} towards River-V-Valley.
-Theoretical derivations based on this inductive bias guarantee a better loss convergence along the river due to valley hopping, and further encourage learning about complex patterns compared to the River-U-Valley induced by \emph{Single-Attn}.
-Building on this insight, we propose \textbf{SHIFT} (\underline{\textbf{S}}taged \underline{\textbf{HI}}erarchical \underline{\textbf{F}}ramework for Progressive \underline{\textbf{T}}raining), a staged training framework that accelerates the training process of \emph{Looped-Attn} while achieving comparable performances.
+Based on empirical observations, we conjecture that the recursive architecture of \looped induces a \textbf{\textit{landscape-level inductive bias}} towards River-V-Valley.
+This inductive bias suggest a better loss convergence along the river due to valley hopping, and further encourage learning about complex patterns compared to the River-U-Valley induced by \single.
+Building on this insight, we propose \textbf{SHIFT} (\underline{\textbf{S}}taged \underline{\textbf{HI}}erarchical \underline{\textbf{F}}ramework for Progressive \underline{\textbf{T}}raining), a principled training strategy that accelerates the training process of \looped while achieving comparable performances.